-Revenue derived from customers residing outside North America as a percentage of total revenue was 62% and 64% for the three months ended March 31, 2015 and 2014, respectively.
-Our sales to international customers are denominated in multiple currencies, including but not limited to the U.S. Dollar, the Euro, the British Pound and the Yen.
-Revenue denominated in foreign currencies as a percentage of total revenue was 31% and 34% for the three months ended March 31, 2015 and 2014, respectively.
-We have foreign currency exchange risks related to non-U.S Dollar denominated revenue.
+Revenue derived from customers residing outside North America as a percentage of total revenue was 61% and 64% for the three months ended June 30, 2015 and 2014, respectively, and 61% and 63% for the six months ended June 30, 2015 and 2014, respectively.
+Our sales to international customers are denominated in multiple currencies, including the U.S. Dollar, the Euro, the British Pound, the Australian Dollar and the Yen.
+Revenue denominated in foreign currencies as a percentage of total revenue was 34% and 33% for the three and six months ended June 30, 2015, respectively, and 33% and 34% for the three and six months ended June 30, 2014, respectively.
+We have foreign currency exchange risks related to non-U.S. Dollar denominated revenue.
 All amounts earned by and paid to our foreign contributors are denominated in the U.S. Dollar and therefore do not create foreign currency exchange risk.
-However, changes in exchange rates will affect our revenue and certain operating expenses, primarily employee-related expenses for our non-U.S employees.
-Based on our foreign currency denominated revenue for the three months ended March 31, 2015, a 10% change in the exchange rate of the U.S. Dollar against all foreign currency denominated revenue would result in an approximately 3% impact on our revenue.
+However, changes in exchange rates will affect our revenue and certain operating expenses, primarily employee-related expenses for our non-U.S. Dollar against all foreign currency denominated revenue would result in an approximately 3% impact on our revenue.

 Because the majority of our revenue and expenses have historically been denominated in the U.S. Dollar, we had not previously experienced material fluctuations in our net income as a result of foreign currency transaction gains or losses.
-During the three months ended March 31, 2015, our foreign currency transaction expense was \$2.1 million, as foreign currency holdings were higher than in previous quarters and the U.S. Dollar was stronger versus foreign currencies, specifically the Euro.
-During the three months ended March 31, 2014, our foreign currency transaction gains and losses were immaterial.
+During the three months ended June 30, 2015, our foreign currency transaction gain was \$0.3 million, as a result of maintaining lower foreign currency holdings as compared to previous quarters.
+During the six months ended June 30, 2015, our foreign currency transaction expense was \$1.8 million, as foreign currency holdings were higher than in previous quarters and the U.S. Dollar was stronger versus foreign currencies, specifically the Euro.
+During the three and six months ended June 30, 2014, our foreign currency transaction gains and losses were immaterial.
 We may experience fluctuations in future quarters as a result of currency exchange gains and losses.
 At this time we do not, but we may in the future, enter into derivatives or other financial instruments in order to hedge our foreign currency exchange risk.
 It is difficult to predict the impact hedging activities would have on our results of operations.